 - It is a free renewable source that is plentiful and readily available.

 - Also, It is a clean source that doesn’t emit greenhouse gases or pollutants.

 - The wind is cost-effective as it’s one of the lowest-priced energy sources.

 - It can offer many jobs as the U.S wind sector employed more than 100000 workers in 2016.

-- Wind turbines can be built anywhere on existing farms or ranches.
+- People can build wind turbines anywhere on existing farms or ranches.

 - It is a space-efficient as we use free space for agricultural purposes.

 - Also, the wind turbines are relatively low maintenance.

 There are some drawbacks to wind energy, such as:

 - Also, we need a storage device to hold generated power when there isn’t enough wind.